 “We are doing a better job of detecting when someone is sort of an authority in a specific space.
-It could be medical, it could be travel, whatever.
+It could be Medical Facilities Management Systems, it could be travel, whatever.
 And trying to makes sure that those rank a little more highly, if you are some sort of authority or a site that, according to the algorithms ,we think might be a little bit more appropriate for users.”

 The above quote came from Matt Cutts in July of 2013, which contradicted Mueller’s claim made months later.

 And then something curious happened.
 As noted by AJ Kohn, the leads on the authorship project (Othar Hansson and Sagar Kamdar) made a relatively covert exit without any apparent replacements.
 It looks as though the project was, as AJ describes, “Shuttered.”
 Even so, perfecting authorship remains an important and valuable endeavor to undertake and the idea of Author Rank persists.
 People continue to ask the question of how to manipulate it to become more influential with the ultimate goal of improving search placement.
 They ask:

 - Should I circle more influential people, and try to get them to circle me?
 (Manipulating circle counts in less scrupulous ways is also common.)

 - Should I try to get more +1’s on my content, or dish out more +1’s myself?
 (Buying +1’s is a lucrative gig for more than a few folks on Fiverr.)

 - Do I need to try and raise my page rank, or the page rank of sites I contribute to?
 (Link manipulation ain’t dead, folks.)